-Why Travis Barker Just Might Be The One To Keep Up With Kourtney Kardashian - E!
+Why Travis Barker Is the Right One to Keep Up With Kourtney Kardashian - E!
 Online

 But something in their decade-long friendship had shifted in late 2020, Kourtney suddenly realizing there was something more there with the 45-year-old Blink-182 drummer than just a solid neighbor and a good option for playdates with their joint brood of five.

 "It was an instant connection and bond ever since they became romantically involved," a source close to the couple told E!
-News earlier this month.
+News in July.

 And as all the pieces began to snap into place, suddenly the talk about secret proposals, her hairstylist's cryptic post about people tying the knot in Las Vegas, you know, while the couple was in Sin City and the fact that Travis' 15-year-old daughter Alabama refers to Kourtney as her "stepmom" isn't just chatter.